How to Measure A Bike Stem Length

 Stem angle is the tilt up/down measured from the imaginary line parallel to the ground.
 The stem tilts upwards with a positive angle, and downwards with a negative angle.

 The stem angles can range from ± 6º to 20º.
 The most common angle is 6º.
-Some stems especially older models can be flipped, making a +6º to be -6º and vice versa.
-One-piece handlebars (stem-handlebar combo) are not flippable and generally come with a positive stem angle.
+Some stem especially older models, can be flipped, making a +6º to be -6º and vice versa.
+One-piece handlebars (stem-handlebar combo) are not flippable and generally have a positive stem angle.

 Road bikes have a head tube angle between 70º to 74º (the smaller the frame, the lower the head tube angle).
 Thus, a -17º stem will look almost parallel to the ground, while a -6º stem will look slightly tilted up.